ezios/teams-call-records-api/README.md

 1. Azure Function to build and renew the Graph API Subscription
 1. Azure Function as Webhook to receive new call-id's after a call ends
 1. Call-id's are written to a Azure Service Bus
-1. Time Triggered Azure Function('s) to trigger an additional function (Ingest) to proccess the call-id's
+1. Time Triggered Azure Function('s) to trigger an additional function (Ingest) to process the call-id's
 1. Ingest Azure Function to fetch new call-id's from the Service Bus
 1. The function will then query the call records data from Graph API in a batch (20 call-id's)
 1. Then the call data will be split into 3 segments (Call, Participants, Sessions) and sent to 3 Event Hubs.
 Data Connection's in ADX will write these segments then to corresponding tables in a database inside the cluster.

 The data can then be directly queried based on the call-id's using KQL or Power BI for example.
 All data is stored in raw JSON format as dynamic fields and require some additional data transformation based on your needs.
-In Addition, also other sources like ASN information or network details can be added to seperate tables to allow even more enhanced queries.
+In Addition, also other sources like ASN information or network details can be added to separate tables to allow even more enhanced queries.

 ### Built With